-a The Council shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent.
+- a The Council shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent. - b Upon a Council resolution, seeking grant funding from a funding body, the Responsible Financial Officer is considered the authorised signatory for grant submissions.